 Board members and VIP guests of the Costume Council of the Los Angeles County Museum of Art were treated to a private tour Oct.
 25 of Il Teatro all Moda in Beverly Hills followed by a luncheon at the nearby Valentino boutique.

 Never mind that The Wallis Annenberg Center for the Performing Arts, the show’s presenter, is still under construction.
-Rather than wait to showcase the world of opera, theater and dance, the arts center opted to put on this over-the-top exhibition of intricately beaded and bejeweled, hand-painted and embroidered theatrical costumes right now in Beverly Hills.
+Rather than wait to showcase costumes from the world of opera, theater and dance, the arts center opted to put on this over-the-top exhibition of intricately beaded and bejeweled, hand-painted and embroidered theatrical costumes right now in Beverly Hills.